tonela10/Gift-Tracker-Code-Kata/README.md

 When the gift list appears on the screen, we want to animate the items in the list to create a more engaging experience.

+### 7.Swipe to delete with animation
+When the user swipes a gift item to the right, we want to animate the item showing is gonna be deleted.

 ### EXTRA POINTS: 🤓